Irregular threefolds with numerically trivial canonical divisor: Structure theorems of -trivial irregular varieties with

-\begin{proof} Under assumption (i) or (ii), we can apply Theorem~\ref{thm:pos-EP} or \ref{thm:3fold-rdim2-semiample} respectively to show the assertion (1).
-Moreover, there exists an $f$-ample divisor $D$ on $X$ such that: \begin{itemize} \item $D$ is semi-ample and $\nu(D) = \dim X-1$; \item for sufficiently divisible $m>0$, $f_*\mathcal{O}_X(mD)$ is a numerically flat vector bundle on $E$. \end{itemize} Let $g\colon X\to Z$ be the fibration associated with $D$, where $Z$ is a normal projective variety with $\dim Z=\dim X-1$.
+Now let $g\colon X\to Z$ be the fibration associated with $D$, where $Z$ is a normal projective variety with $\dim Z=\dim X-1$.
 To summarize, we obtain the following ``bi-fibration'' structure:

-Here, a general fiber $G$ of $g$ is a curve which is finite and dominant over $E$.
-Since $K_G\equiv 0$, $G$ is in fact an elliptic curve.
-Moreover, since $D$ is $f$-ample, we conclude that $g\colon X\to Z$ is equidimensional and every component of a fiber $G_z$ of $g$ over a closed point $z\in Z$ is dominant over $E$.
+Here, for a general closed point $z\in Z$, the fiber $X_z$ of $g$ is a curve which is finite and dominant over $E$.
+Since $K_{X_z}\equiv 0$, $X_z$ is in fact an elliptic curve.
+Moreover, since $D$ is $f$-ample, we conclude that $g\colon X\to Z$ is equidimensional and every component of a fiber $X_z$ of $g$ over an arbitrary closed point $z\in Z$ is dominant over $E$.